ranjanikrishnan/Cardinality-Kafka/README.md

 4. A small app that reads this data from kafka and prints it to stdout

     ```
-    python src/kafka.consumer.py
+    python src/kafka/consumer.py
     ```

 5. Count distinct elements in a stream

-- For counting distinct items in a kafka stream, [Faust](https://faust.readthedocs.io/en/latest/) has been used, which is a stream processing library Run the following:
+- For counting distinct items in a kafka stream, [Faust](https://faust.readthedocs.io/en/latest/) has been used, which is a stream processing library
+- Run the following:
     - In a terminal window, start the faust worker
         ```
         cd src/distinct_counter
         ```
         ```
-        faust -A sample worker -l info
+        faust -A users worker -l info
         ```
-    - Publish the data using the producer
+    - In another terminal window, publish the data using the producer
         ```
         python src/kafka/producer.py
         ```
-    - Run the consumer and listen to the topic to which the faust worker writes the output
+    - In another terminal window, run the consumer and listen to the topic to which the faust worker writes the output
         ```
-        ./kafka-console-consumer.sh --from-beginning --bootstrap-server kafka:9092 --topic=sample-sample-changelog
+        opt/kafka/bin/kafka-console-consumer.sh --from-beginning --bootstrap-server kafka:9092 --topic=users-unique-changelog
         ```

 6. Benchmark